Keeping Up with the Kardashians: Background

 Robert Kardashian (1944–2003) and Kristen Houghton (born 1955) married in 1978, and had four children together: daughters Kourtney (born 1979), Kim (born 1980), and Khloé (born 1984), and son Rob (born 1987).
 The couple divorced in 1991.
-In 1991, Kris married retired Olympic decathlon champion Caitlyn Jenner (born 1949; formerly known as Bruce Jenner before undergoing a gender transition in 2015).
+In 1991, Kris married retired Olympic decathlon champion Bruce Jenner (born 1949; now known as Caitlyn Jenner since undergoing a gender transition in 2015).
 In 1994, Robert entered the media spotlight when he defended O. J. Simpson for the murders of Nicole Brown Simpson and Ronald Goldman during the O.J.
 Simpson trial.
 Kris and Caitlyn had two daughters together, Kendall (born 1995) and Kylie (born 1997).
 Robert died in 2003, eight weeks after being diagnosed with esophageal cancer.

 The Kardashian sisters began appearing in the media spotlight more often.
 In the early 2000s, Kim worked as a personal assistant for hotel heiress and reality TV star, Paris Hilton.
 During her employment for Hilton, Kim briefly developed a very close friendship with Hilton during a high point in Hilton's fame.
-This friendship helped boost Kim's personal fame by allowing her to occasionally appear in episodes of Hilton's TV show The Simple Life.
-Furthermore, Kim and Hilton's close friendship ensured that Kim would appear in public, notably in paparazzi shots, with Hilton.
+This friendship helped boost Kim's personal fame by allowing her to occasionally appear in episodes of The Simple Life which featured Hilton.
+Kim and Hilton's close friendship ensured that Kim would appear in public, notably in paparazzi shots, with Hilton.
 Kim also worked for several other celebrities in the early 2000s, further boosting her fame and connections.
 Notably, in 2004, Kim became a personal stylist for singer Brandy Norwood.
 She eventually developed into a full-time stylist, and was a personal shopper and stylist for actress and singer Lindsay Lohan.

 Khloé, Kim, and Kourtney ventured further into fashion, opening a high fashion boutique Dash in Calabasas, California.
 Throughout Kim's early career, she was involved in some high-profile relationships including Brandy Norwood's brother, singer Ray J, and later, singer Nick Lachey.
 In 2005, Kourtney starred in her first reality television series, Filthy Rich: Cattle Drive.

 In February 2007, a home sex tape that Kim made with Ray J in October 2003 was leaked.
 Vivid Entertainment bought the rights for $1 million and released the film as Kim Kardashian, Superstar on February 21.
-Kim sued Vivid for ownership of the tape, but dropped the suit in April 2007, settling with Vivid Entertainment for $5 million.
 The release of the sex tape was a major contributor to the rising fame of Kim Kardashian and her family.